Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 ***Prerequisite:** Level 2+ Warlock*

-You can cast *False Life* on yourself without expending a spell slot.
+You can cast [:spell-lv1: False Life] on yourself without expending a spell slot.
 When you cast the spell with this feature, you don't roll the die for the Temporary Hit Points; you automatically get the highest number on the die.

 ---